Oakland San Francisco Bay Airport: Recent years

-Future developments
+Proposed developments

-Despite these recent challenges, the Port of Oakland is eyeing a major expansion to consolidate and modernize existing terminals while creating a third passenger terminal.
-This project is in the early stages of planning, with a draft environmental report not expected to be released until 2023.
-The Oakland airport handled 13.38 million passengers in 2019, but is projecting passenger numbers to reach 15 million by 2023, 20 million by 2028, and 25 million by 2035.
-Terminals 1 and 2 will be condensed into a single terminal, with shared ticketing, baggage handling, and security.
+OAK handled 13.38 million passengers in 2019 but is projecting passenger numbers to reach 20 million by 2028, and 25 million by 2035.
+To handle this expected growth, the Port of Oakland is considering a major expansion to consolidate and modernize existing terminals while creating a third passenger terminal.
+This project is in the early stages of planning, with a draft environmental report published in the summer of 2023.
+The third passenger terminal would be built with up to 25 new gates.
+Terminals 1 and 2 would be condensed into a single terminal, with fewer gates, shared ticketing, baggage handling, and security.
 Additionally, customs facilities will be expanded to accommodate additional international flights.
 A connector will connect the consolidated terminal with the new terminal.
-Current plans call for a net of 17 gates to be added (unclear if any gates will be added or removed from existing terminals), with construction commencing in 2025.
-As part of the project, OAK plans to reconfigure cargo facilities and improve roadways, parking, and other support facilities.
+A net gain of 16 gates could be added.
+Also as part of the project, OAK plans to reconfigure cargo facilities and improve roadways, parking, and other support facilities.

 Facilities

 Terminals

-Oakland International Airport has two terminals with a total of 32 gates.
+Oakland San Francisco Bay Airport has two terminals with a total of 29 gates.
 The terminals are connected at post-security and gate areas, enabling arriving passengers to go straight to their connecting flights without having to re-enter the security check.
-All non pre-cleared international flights are processed in Terminal 1.
+All non-pre-cleared international flights are processed in Terminal 1.